 This combined seminar (approximately one semester hour) and practicum (approximately two semester hours) provides a chance to gain additional knowledge about students who pose atypical challenges in terms of learning and functioning within general and special education settings and who are in need of specialized educational and related services.
 Such services as those provided by special educators who work with low-incidence disabilities, by occupational and physical therapists, medical personnel, and behavioral specialists will be addressed.
-The student will document at least 100 clock hours of outside-of-seminar experience in interacting with students in school or nonschool settings.
-Planning for teaching/interactive experiences and researching aspects related to disabilities of focus in the seminar/practicum experiences may be counted within the 100 clock hours.
-However, a minimum of 70 hours of actual interaction with individuals with moderate and severe disabilities should be documented.
+The student will document at least 75 clock hours of outside-of-seminar experience in interacting with students in school or nonschool settings.
+Planning for teaching/interactive experiences and researching aspects related to disabilities of focus in the seminar/practicum experiences may be counted as non-seminar practicum hours.
+However, a minimum of 75 hours of actual interaction with individuals with moderate and severe disabilities should be documented.
 Taken concurrently with SPE 469.

-SPE 465 Effective Inclusion
+SPE 465 (W) Effective Inclusion (3)